mesosphere/dcos-commons/docs/pages/operations-guide.md

 ### Task logs

-When the issue being diagnosed has to do with the service, e.g. a given task is crash looping, the task logs will likely provide more information.
+When the issue being diagnosed has to do with the service tasks, e.g. a given task is crash looping, the task logs will likely provide more information.
 The tasks being run as a part of a service are registered against a framework matching the service name.
 Therefore we should pick `<service-name>` from this list to view a list of tasks specific to that service.

 [<img src="img/ops-guide-framework-tasks-service.png" alt="listing of tasks running in a framework (Service tasks)" width="400"/>](img/ops-guide-framework-tasks-service.png)